nohea/kuepc-backend/README.md

 Index dataset of signers of the Kūʻē Petition. ✊🏽📜

-Kūʻē Petition Continues is a hui who hand entered the 21k lines of the 1897 Anti-annexation petition / Kūʻē Petition

-We've received the data from their years of work.
 There is a Hasura/PostgreSQL backend app which parsed a CSV format and loaded it into a Hasura graphql engine. https://github.com/hawaiiansintech/kuepc-backend

 Now that its available, there could be a front-end lookup tool for querying it by name, etc. and returning page/island/district data.
 That data could be used to point to the actual pages of the petition.
 We still need a page number map to available images, but at least the island/district and line numbers are clear.